 Get out and explore Newcastle!
 Newy with Kids, with the support of City of Newcastle’s Boost Your Place placemaking grants, have created family scavenger hunts.
+It’s the perfect school holiday activity!

 Download the self-directed scavenger hunt and then visit the location.
 You and your family will need to find various points of interest and answer the questions listed on the map to solve the mystery phrase.
 It’s an opportunity to notice landmarks and interesting things you might not necessarily notice.

-There are currently five locations to choose from:
+There are six locations to choose from:

 Frequently Asked Questions